-On the second occasion, she brought her daughter as a “witness”; on the third occasion she brought her husband, Richard, as a “witness”.
+On the second occasion, she brought her daughter as a "witness"; on the third occasion she brought her husband as a "witness".

 On both the second and third occasions, she stated that she would not pay for the cleaning and demanded the return of her handbag.
 When she realized that we weren't going to waive the cleaning fee despite her screaming rants, she demanded a check for $900 as compensation for "ruining" her handbag in addition to the return of her handbag at no cost.

 And the basis for the demand for $900?